safespring/web/content/sv/solution-brief/safespring-backup-portal-en.md

 socialmediabild: ""
 form: ""
 toc: "In this article"
-language: "En"
+language: "en"
 author: "Gabriel Paues"
 aliases:
 - /solution-brief/safespring-backup-portal-en/
 ---

 ## Introduction

 {{< ingress >}}
 Safespring Backup is based on the very well-established Spectrum Protect from IBM.
 It has many strengths, such as high security, excellent scalability and data lifecycle automation.
 {{< /ingress >}}

 Spectrum Protect can protect countless Terabytes of data with minimal administration effort.